KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2021-04-10" />

 **Finding:**
-Lisa's Q snapshots crit stacks from Royal Grimoire but the damage from the Q ticks will dynamically change the number of stacks
+Lisa's Q snapshots CRIT stacks from Royal Grimoire but the damage from the Q ticks will dynamically change the number of stacks

 **Evidence:** [YouTube](https://youtu.be/rrrW7iYdU_I)

 **Significance:**
-The passive of royal weapons continues to stack even when a snapshotting skill deals damage over time.
-First, cast the skill at low crit, and have the character gain crit from royal weapon's passive while the skill maintains its low crit rate because it snapshots.
+The passive of royal weapons continues to stack even when a snapshotting Skill deals damage over time.
+First, cast the Skill at low CRIT, and have the character gain CRIT from royal weapon's passive while the Skill maintains its low CRIT Rate because it snapshots.
 This allows stacks to be gained without an increased chance of losing them.
-Which means, the increased crit rate can then be capitalized on by casting high damage abilities during that window of increased crit rate.
+Which means, the increased CRIT Rate can then be capitalized on by casting high damage abilities during that window of increased CRIT Rate.

 ### Royal Series AoE Abilities and Mechanics